https://invisible-island.net/ncurses/man/

 render in such modes as boldfaced, underlined, or in reverse video.

-curses predefines constants for a small set of forms-drawing graphics
+curses defines constants to simplify access to a small set of forms-

 curses is implemented using the operating system's terminal driver; key